 - The Chair of the Association’s Research Group

 - The Chair of the ADCS Associates Network and

 - Representatives from the regions – either two, three or four depending on the number of local authorities in the region.

 Further information regarding how the Association operates can be found in the The ADCS Ltd Memorandum and Articles of Association.

-The current President of the Association is Dave Hill, Director of Children’s Services at Essex County Council.
+The current President of the Association is Alison Michalska, Corporate Director for Children and Adults at Nottingham City Council.

 2014-15: Alan Wood, Hackney Council